17 Best Customer Support Platform Portals in 2025

 Features

-- Kayako consolidates interactions into a single timeline, letting teams quickly access relevant context like purchase history, user behaviors, and more, ensuring your reps can respond with speed, precision, and empathy.
+- Consolidates interactions into a single timeline: Kayako enables teams to quickly access relevant context, such as purchase history and user behavior.
+This helps your reps respond with speed, precision, and empathy.

 Ideal Users